 - Return of preoperative neurological symptoms

 The prognosis for hydrocephalus depends on the cause, the extent of symptoms and the timeliness of diagnosis and treatment.
-Some patients show a dramatic improvement with treatment while others do not.
-In some instances of NPH, dementia can be reversed by shunt placement.
-Other symptoms such as headaches may disappear almost immediately if the symptoms are related to elevated pressure.
+Some patients show a dramatic improvement with treatment, while others do not.
+In some instances of normal pressure hydrocephalus, dementia can be reversed by shunt placement.
+Other symptoms, such as headaches, may disappear almost immediately if the symptoms are related to elevated pressure.

 The AANS does not endorse any treatments, procedures, products or physicians referenced in these patient fact sheets.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific neurosurgical advice or assistance should consult his or her neurosurgeon, or locate one in your area through the AANS’ Find a Board-certified Neurosurgeon” online tool.